TAG Heuer Monaco: "McQueen Monaco"

 The Monaco 1133 became synonymous with Steve McQueen when he wore it in his 1971 film, Le Mans.
 His association with this model began when McQueen sought the advice of his friend Jo Siffert to increase the accuracy of his race car driver role.
-Siffert, in addition to being a racing driver, was also spokesperson for both Heuer and Gulf Oil.
+Siffert, in addition to being a racing driver, was also a spokesperson for both Heuer and Gulf Oil.

 At McQueen's request, Siffert lent him his racing suit which was adorned with Gulf Oil's colors and an embroidered "Chronograph HEUER" crest over the right breast.
 In order to complete the look, McQueen opted for the newly introduced B model Calibre 12 Monaco.

 After McQueen arrived home following filming, he gave his watch to his financial advisor as a token of appreciation.
 The advisor was credited with returning McQueen and his company, Solar Productions Inc., into the black after they encountered financial problems during filming.
 Because of his association, the 1133 is commonly nicknamed "McQueen Monaco".

 Even after his death in 1980, McQueen's name continued to be associated with the watch.
-TAG Heuer capitalized on his continuing popularity by using films stills of McQueen wearing his Monaco watch in advertising campaigns.
+TAG Heuer capitalized on his continuing popularity by using film stills of McQueen wearing his Monaco watch in advertising campaigns.
 In 1998, TAG Heuer reissued the model as a limited edition with a production run of 5,000 watches.

-The McQueen Monaco has become one of the most sought after pieces in the international vintage markets.
-Demand exceeds supply.
-Original blue models can reach $13,000 with decent example for $10,000.
+Demand exceeds supply in international vintage markets.
+Original blue models can reach $13,000, with a decent example of $10,000.
 The less desirable grey models sell for over $8,000.

-An advert for the watch was also made in where McQueen races against McLaren Formula 1 racer Lewis Hamilton in "The Duel" which uses CGI and archive audio of the Race scene from Le Mans.
-Here McQueen loses against Hamilton at Le Mans and hands him his TAG Heuer watch as an award but Lewis tells him to keep it because he's living in the Future.
+An advert for the watch was also made where McQueen races against McLaren Formula One driver Lewis Hamilton in "The Duel", which uses CGI and archive audio of the race scene from Le Mans.
+Here, the future McQueen loses against Hamilton at Le Mans and hands him his TAG Heuer watch as an award, but Hamilton tells him to keep it because he's living in the future.